-- I give permission for my child to submit work and upload work related videos to their teacher. - I understand that <School/Setting> will take every reasonable precaution, including implementing appropriate monitoring and filtering systems, to ensure my child is safe when they use <School/Setting> devices and systems.
-I understand that <School/Setting> cannot ultimately be held responsible for the nature and content of materials accessed on the internet or if my child is using their own mobile technologies. - I give permission for my child's learning to be used on <School/Setting> Social Media Account. - I am aware of the importance of safe online behaviour and will not deliberately upload or add any images, video, sounds or text that could upset, threaten the safety of or offend any member of the School/Setting community. - I understand that <School/Setting> will contact me if they have concerns about any possible breaches of the AUP or have any concerns about my child's safety. - I will inform School/Setting or other relevant organisations if I have concerns over my child's or other members of the School/Setting communities' safety online. - I understand that if my child fails to comply with this Acceptable Use Policy Agreement, they may be subject to disciplinary action in line with the school's behaviour policy.
-This may include loss of access to the school network / internet, detentions, suspensions, contact with parents and in the event of illegal activities involvement of the police. - I know that my child will receive online safety education to help them understand the importance of safe use of technology and the internet both in and out of <School/Setting>. - I will support the <School/Setting> online safety approaches and will discuss this agreement and the pupil agreement with my child.
+- I give permission for my child to submit work and upload work related videos to their teacher; - I understand that the school/setting will take every reasonable precaution, including implementing appropriate monitoring and filtering systems, to ensure my child is safe when they use school/setting devices and systems.
+I understand that the school/setting cannot ultimately be held responsible for the nature and content of materials accessed on the internet or if my child is using their own mobile technologies - I give permission for my child's work to be used on school/setting Social Media Account; - I am aware of the importance of safe online behaviour and will not deliberately upload or add any images, video, sounds or text that could upset, threaten the safety of or offend any member of the school/setting community. - I understand that the school/setting will contact me if they have concerns about any possible breaches of the AUP or have any concerns about my child's safety. - I will inform the school/setting or other relevant organisations if I have concerns over my child's or other members of the school/setting communities' safety online. - I understand that if my child fails to comply with this Acceptable Use Policy Agreement, they may be subject to disciplinary action in line with the school's behaviour policy.
+This may include loss of access to the school network / internet, detentions, suspensions, contact with parents and in the event of illegal activities involvement of the police. - I know that my child will receive online safety education to help them understand the importance of safe use of technology and the internet - both in and out of school/setting. - I will support the school/setting online safety approaches and will discuss this agreement and the pupil agreement with my child.
 I will use appropriate parental controls and will encourage my child to adopt safe use of the internet and other technology at home, as appropriate to their age and understanding.